jina/press/bio/long.md

 Spotify, Upwork, W3C Web Accessibility Initiative, and many more.

 Jina co-authored the Design Systems Handbook (DesignBetter.Co by InVision), Fancy Form Design (SitePoint), and The Art & Science of CSS (SitePoint).
-She was a tech editor for Sass for Web Designers (by Dan Cederholm, A Book Apart) and Sexy Web Design (by Elliot Jay Stocks, SitePoint).
-She has written articles for publications including A List Apart, 24 Ways, The Pastry Box, Sitepoint, net Magazine, and Treehouse.
+They were a tech editor for Sass for Web Designers (by Dan Cederholm, A Book Apart) and Sexy Web Design (by Elliot Jay Stocks, SitePoint).
+They have written articles for publications including A List Apart, 24 Ways, The Pastry Box, Sitepoint, net Magazine, and Treehouse.

 Jina has keynoted Design Systems London, Design Systems Conference Helsinki, CSS Dev Conf, and ConvergeSE, was a featured speaker at Adobe MAX, and has also spoken at events such as AIGA Design Conference, An Event Apart, and many more.

-Jina has been featured in net Magazine several times, and Print Magazine featured her as a leading San Francisco creative.
+Jina has been featured in net Magazine several times, and Print Magazine featured them as a leading San Francisco creative.

-She has been said to be one of the most cheerful goths.
+They have been said to be one of the most cheerful goths.